Maxhebda/SudokuMaxSolver/README.md

 * short menu with icons
 * brute force sudoku solution (add separate static function to be used in other projects)
 * sudoku solution (brute force)
+* sudoku solution with steps and description (+ method 01 - TheOnlyPossible)
 ### What else needs to be done
 * board analysis (checking how many solutions there are (method is finished)), determining the degree of difficulty)
 * sudoku solution with steps and description